danielm777/ixora-rms/trunk/RMSApp/internal/packager/readme.txt

-This folder contains a bunch of JREs for various platforms, a folder called output where the install packages are built, and a temporary folder IxoraRMS.

 Run package.bat to build zip files for all platforms.
-(Ignore for now the other files (makeself, setup and sfx))

 The result is generated under the 'output' folder ready for deployment: two files for each platform: with and without JRE.